 While other sages of that time had discovered the atomic concept way before him, they realized it in a spiritual context, which made it hard to educate normal people about this knowledge.
 Therefore, Kanad was the first who properly gave detailed theory on how atoms combine to form compound matters and explained the atomic theory of matter in his book called Vaisesika Sutra.
 The book is also widely known as Kanada Sutra.

 Brahmagupta was one of the great Indian mathematicians and astronomers in the 7th century.
 He is well known for his contribution to the field of Mathematics, especially for providing concrete ideas on positive numbers, negative numbers, and zero.
 According to his own statement found in several of his works, he was born in the 598 century in Gurjaradesa or modern-day Rajasthan.

 However, later he moved to Ujjain and lived there for the rest of his life.
 Ujjain was then the center of ancient Indian mathematical astronomy.
 At age of 30, in the year 628, he composed Brahmas-phuta-siddhanta.
 In his book, he gave a detailed explanation for a good understanding of zero and the rules for manipulating with positive and negative numbers.

 Although, the book was written completely in Sanskrit verse, which was a common thing of that time and it does not contain any kind of formal mathematical notations.
 In his lifetime he wrote a total of three books, contributing many advances in the field of mathematics and astronomy.

+He mainly worked on the same subjects on which Aryabhata and Brahmagupta contended, but his explanation was more clear and concise.
 He also described the method of solving the Least Common Multiple (LCM) of given numbers.
-In other words, Indians knew about it way before John Napier introduced the method of solving LCM to the world.
+In other words, ancient Indians knew about it way before John Napier introduced the method of solving LCM to the world.